masoncusack/BuildYourOwnAPI/README.md

 There you have it!
 You've built a custom API using Python, Flask, Docker, and hosted it in the Azure cloud.
 Please let me know what you build with this new capability.

-And of course if you had any problems or questions along the way, please submit an issue, <a href="mailto:t-macusa@microsoft.com?Subject=BuildYourOwnAPI">email me at t-macusa@microsoft.com</a>, or <a href="https://twitter.com/masoncusack">tweet me</a> at @masoncusack.
+And of course if you had any problems or questions along the way, please submit an issue, <a href="mailto:t-macusa@microsoft.com?Subject=BuildYourOwnAPI">email me</a>, or <a href="https://twitter.com/masoncusack">tweet me</a> at @masoncusack.

 ### Common problems